Funbit/ets2-telemetry-server/Readme.md

 > Can I use mobile dashboard on Android 2.x devices?

-No. There is a chance that it will work, but it won't be supported for sure.
+No. There is a chance that it will work, but it won't be supported.

 > Sometimes D1 gear is not properly displayed on the dashboard.
 What is wrong?

 Unfortunately, this is a telemetry plugin limitation.
 Should be fixed soon.

-> Cruise control is not properly updated.
-What is wrong?

-Unfortunately, this is a telemetry plugin limitation.
-Should be fixed soon.

 ## Dashboard skin tutorial

-Will be available soon.
-Please stay tuned.
+The tutorial is included in the ZIP package (see "Dashboard Skin Tutorial.pdf").
+You may download it separately from [here](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Dashboard%20Skin%20Tutorial.pdf).

 ## Version history

+### 2.2.0

+- Added "Dashboard Skin Tutorial"!
+- Fixed support for Cruise Control indicator and added Cruise Control Speed
+- Fixed deadline time bug
+- Made speed value always positive (even when reversing)
+- Significantly improved skin loading speed
+- Added ability to skip certain setup steps to support 3rd-party firewalls
+- Added ability to manually select ETS2 game path using standard UI when it is not detected automatically
+- Added wear indicators to the default skin
+- Added additional status message to check if server is connected to the telemetry plugin
+- Added simple template skin
+- Changed telemetry plugin DLL name from ets2-telemetry.dll to ets2-telemetry-server.dll (previous version is not compatible anymore)
+- Various refactoring and improvements

 ### 2.1.0